| author |

 and the Hound series.
 She has also published Ironmom, a memoir about the loss of her sixth child in 2005, and the subsequent training for an

 Ironman competition which brought her some semblance of sanity.
-Since 2006, Mette has completed 6 full Ironman competitions, more than 100 total races, and
+Since 2006, Mette has completed 8 full Ironman competitions, has been an All American triathlete,

-is ranked in the top 200 for her age group nationally.
+and is currently ranked in the top 3 for her age group in Utah.
 Her husband and children often frequently compete in marathons or triathlons, as well.

-A life-long member of the Mormon church, Mette now serves as "Ward Historian" and as a substitute in the nursery.
+A life-long member of the Mormon church, Mette now serves as "Ward Historian" and as a nursery teacher.
 She enjoys knitting,

 crocheting, and quilting in her spare time, as well as baking.
 She is nowhere near the cook that Linda Wallheim is, but she is a fair hand at

 brownies, cookies, and homemade caramel candy.
 Her oldest daughter served a Mormon mission in Texas and is beginning her senior year at MIT.